mfhamir/apple_mobility_2021/README.md

 ### Change Log

+*2021-10-10: I had an issue with my 03 and convert to long, the date was reading wrongly so I altered my laptop date to read year first. problem has been fixed.
 *2021-10-04: for the 02 script, i have shown specific details by ty[e fpr the state of Kansas.
 *2021-10-04: added for loops to both 01 and 02 scripts. push commits manually.
 *2021-09-27: Added second script to use dpyr to tally up the count of cities and counties in a given state that have data from a different transportation type